 Eventually, however, the strains of inequality erupt into movements for social change.
-Two examples are the civil rights movement and the women's movement.
-Both sought greater equality, and both encountered opposition from defenders of the status quo.
+Two historical examples are the civil rights movement and the women's movement.
+A more recent example is the Occupy Wall Street movement, which has focused on our society's increasing economic inequality.
+All these movements seek greater equality, and all have encountered opposition from defenders of the status quo.